 Enrollees had to update their information in order to renew their benefits, and by May 2015, the program had disenrolled 158,000 people – out of 500,000 – who hadn’t responded to the state’s information requests.
 The state began combing through the next round of 500,000 enrollees in July, making sure that they’re still eligible to remain on MassHealth.
 By September, the eligibility verification process had reduced total MassHealth enrollment by about 205,000 people.

-Between September 2013 (just prior to the first ACA open enrollment period) and August 2015, MassHealth enrollment has grown by 27 percent.
-As of August 2015, total enrollment stood at 1,641,784.
+Between September 2013 (just prior to the first ACA open enrollment period) and August 2015, MassHealth and CHIP enrollment grew by 27 percent.
+By the end of 2017, more than two years later, total enrollment was up by 29 percent, so it had largely plateaued after the first two years of Medicaid expansion.
+As of December 2017, total enrollment stood at 1,668,763.

 Increased costs associated with the MassHealth enrollment spike is cited as the biggest factor in the commonwealth’s budget deficit.
 About $230 million of a total gap of $765 million in the fiscal budget is attributable to MassHealth, according to the Baker administration.
 And MassHealth costs were the primary factor that contributed to Massachusetts spending $632 million more on health care in 2014 than their pre-determined spending target.
 But again, some of that had to do with people being temporarily enrolled in MassHealth due to Connector problems, and the automatic re-enrollment of 1.2 million people also contributed to the increased spending, but has been addressed in 2015.